SAP-samples/cloud-espm-cloud-native/README.md

 ![Alt text](./documentation/images/EM.png "Enterprise Messaging")

 ### Acessing the application UI
+* From CLI run command `cf apps`
-* Launch url for webshop application https://myorg-gateway.cfapps.eu10.hana.ondemand.com/webapp/webshop/index.html  (if your account is in the Region Europe (Frankfurt) )
+* Note down the url for application espm-gateway.
+This would be appear as <unique-id>-espm-gateway.cfapps.eu10.hana.ondemand.com (if you deploy the application in a SAP CP sub account is in the Region Europe (Frankfurt) )
+* Launch url for webshop application https://<unique-id>-espm-gateway.cfapps.eu10.hana.ondemand.com/webapp/webshop/index.html

 * You will be presented with a screen where you can enter using the email address provided for a customer.
 The views themselves are rather simple and use databinding extensively to avoid writing lots of code.
 You can do the operations like, view details of the customer, display shopping cart, display sales order, create cart, delete cart, create sales order.
+Try to create a Sales Order with Product ID HT-1000 or HT-1001.

-* Launch url for retailer application https://myorg-gateway.cfapps.eu10.hana.ondemand.com/webapp/retailer/index.html  (if your account is in the Region Europe (Frankfurt) )
+* Launch url for retailer application https://<unique-id>-espm-gateway.cfapps.eu10.hana.ondemand.com/webapp/retailer/index.html  (if your account is in the Region Europe (Frankfurt) )

 * You will be presented with a screen where Ship/ Reject a Sales Order.